Review these tips to troubleshoot your Bluetooth or USB barcode scanner.

 Note: If you are having trouble pulling up your onscreen keyboard, double click the power button on the scanner.

-Reset your USB Bluetooth Scanner
+Reset your USB Barcode Scanner

-To reset your barcode scanner to the correct mode:
+To reset your barcode scanner:

-- Print the Motorola Quick Start Guide.
+- Print the Quick Start Guide.

 - Unplug the barcode scanner and then plug it back into your device.